 Inventories are defined as assets which may be held for internal consumption or for resale.
 All City inventories are maintained on a consumption basis of accounting where items are purchased for inventory and charged to the budgetary accounts as the items are consumed.
 Inventories are carried at cost on the first in, first out-FIFO basis.
-No inventory is maintained in the Sewer Fund.
+There was no inventory recorded at June 30, 2023.